 Plus one of the following:

 NFPM 170.
 Financial Management for Not-for-Profit Organizations

 NOTE: ACCT 120 or equivalent is a pre-requisite for NFPM 170.
 ACCT 130 may not be substituted for NFPM170 in the certificate program.

 or COMM 322.
 Campaign Communication

 No course substitutions are permitted.
 A student must obtain a minimum GPA of 2.00 in the certificate program in order to receive the certificate.
 Degree-seeking students should pursue the minor in not-for-profit management, not the certificate.

 Gainful Employment Disclosure

 The Certificate in Not-for-Profit Management program was approved by Salem College in Spring 2009, and has admitted and served students since Fall 2009.
 The federally-classified occupations that this program prepares completers to enter are "social and community service managers" (SOC code: 11-9151.00).
 The certificate consists of five courses, which are typically completed over three semesters.
-The total tuition rate and fees charged to complete the program are $5610.25.
-(This calculation is based on the typical time it takes to complete this program, assuming a student enrolled in two courses in Fall 2010 and Spring 2011, plus one course in Fall 2011.)
+The total tuition rate charged to complete the program are approximately $6,970 (additional fees may apply).
+This calculation is based on current tuition and the typical time it takes to complete this program, assuming a student enrolled in two courses in Fall 2013 and Spring 2014, plus one course in Fall 2014.)
 The typical costs for books and supplies are approximately $300.00 per semester for a student enrolled in two courses in a given semester.